ethereumjs/ethereumjs-monorepo/packages/tx/README.md

 # Chain and Hardfork Support

-The `Transaction` constructor receives a second parameter of an [`@ethereumjs/common`](https://github.com/ethereumjs/ethereumjs-vm/blob/master/packages/common) object that lets you specify the chain and hardfork to be used.
+The `Transaction` constructor receives a parameter of an [`@ethereumjs/common`](https://github.com/ethereumjs/ethereumjs-vm/blob/master/packages/common) object that lets you specify the chain and hardfork to be used.
 By default, `mainnet` and `petersburg` will be used.

 ## MuirGlacier Support